Home Compare STJ.L vs WFC

 St. James's Place vs Wells Fargo & Company: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (STJ.L: STOXX 600, WFC: S&P 500).
+Peer scores are normalised within each company's primary universe (STJ.L: STOXX 600, WFC: Russell 1000).

-The clearest separation starts in profitability, but growth adds another real layer to the result.
-The overall score gap is 15 points in favour of St. James's Place plc.
+The clearest separation starts in growth, but profitability adds another real layer to the result.
+St. James's Place plc leads by 9 points on the overall comparison score.

 Trajectory Similarity